AfnanAbdul/AfnanAbdul/README.md

 ## My Interests

-I'm passionate about bridging the gap between low-level computer architecture, software engineering, and cutting-edge data science and machine learning techniques.
-With my skills and experienc I'm looking to get into:
+I'm passionate about **integrating low-level computer architecture, software engineering**, and **advanced data science and machine learning techniques** to drive innovation.
+My goal is to leverage this unique combination of skills to contribute to **research and development** in cutting-edge fields.
+With my background and expertise, I'm looking to pursue opportunities in:

 - Research and Development (R&D) within the technology industry
 - AI/ML compiler and optimizer development